translationalneuromodeling/tapas/Contributor-License-Agreement.md

 4. Rights of Contributor

     Except as set out above, Contributor keeps all right, title, and interest in Contributions.
-The rights that Contributor grants to University of Zurich under these terms are effective on the date Contributor first submitted a contribution to University of Zurich, even if Contributor's submission took place before the date Contributor signs this Agreement.
+The rights that Contributor grants to University of Zurich under these terms are effective on the date Contributor first submitted a contribution to University of Zurich, even if Contributor's submission took place before the date Contributor accepts this Agreement.
 Any contribution University of Zurich makes available under any license will also be made available under a suitable FSF (Free Software Foundation) or OSI (Open Source Initiative) approved license.

 5. Warranty